Descriptive Summary

 Gift of Mahlon T. Everhart, Jr., 1952-1963.

-his efforts on the development of the nation's resources, such as the controversy over Alaskan resources, the transfer from
+Interior he concentrated his efforts on the development of the nation's resources, such as the controversy over Alaskan resources,

-Collection contains letters and documents related to the following subjects: Fall's terms of office as senator for New Mexico
+This collection contains letters and documents related to the following subjects: Fall's terms of office as senator for New

 (both in New Mexico and on a national level); New Mexico (especially land, water, forest, and mineral questions); Mexico (including